 During afternoons when historic Fursdon House is open to the public, visitors are invited to take a leisurely stroll through approximately 4 acres of garden and grounds.
 You can also visit the garden on open days without necessarily touring the house!

 Rising behind the house and sheltered by it there are terraces of roses, herbs and perennials in mixed traditional and contemporary planting.
 This area is mysteriously called the Fox Garden and is contained by ancient cob walls and hedges.
-The Vine Pavilion and thatched Round House are great places to sit and admire the view – and there are many strategically placed benches for resting and taking time to be peaceful.
+The Vine Pavilion and thatched Round House are great places to sit and admire the view and listen to the birds – and there are many strategically placed benches for resting and taking time to be peaceful.
 Throughout the gardens, there are some steep slopes with grass or gravel paths.